 A health network to enhance the surveillance of foodborne diseases in Australia

-OzFoodNet is part of a World Health Organization capacity building network—Global Foodborne Infections Network (GFN) that was formerly known as Global SalmSurv (http://www.who.int/gfn/en) .
+OzFoodNet is part of a World Health Organization capacity building network – Global Foodborne Infections Network (GFN) that was formerly known as Global SalmSurv.
 GFN supports laboratory-based surveillance of foodborne diseases, by teaching epidemiologists and laboratory scientists to conduct surveillance for foodborne infections and investigate outbreaks.
-In 2009, OzFoodNet sent a trainer to an advanced foodborne disease surveillance course in Thailand and hosted the GFN annual steering committee meeting in Canberra.

 Information on outbreaks resulting from contaminated food can be accessed through the OzFoodNet Outbreak Register.
-Currently, the Register has data on the major causes of foodborne disease outbreaks for 2001 to December 2008.
+Currently, the Register has data on the major causes of foodborne disease outbreaks for 2001 up to the 1st quarter of 2012.
 Data can be extracted by implicated food, setting where the food was prepared, and causative agent.
-OzFoodNet Outbreak Register

 Hall G, McDonald L, Majowicz SE, Scallan E, Kirk M, Sockett P and Angulo FJ.
 Respiratory symptoms and the case definition of gastroenteritis: an international analysis of the potential impact on burden estimates.
 Epidemiology and Infection 2010; 138(1): 117-124.